isc-projects/bind9/doc/arm/reference.rst

 .. namedconf:statement:: dnssec-secure-to-insecure
    :tags: dnssec
-   :short: Allows a dynamic zone to transition from secure to insecure by deleting all DNSKEY records.
+   :short: Allows a dynamic zone to transition from secure to insecure by deleting all DNSKEY records (obsoleted).

-   This allows a dynamic zone to transition from secure to insecure (i.e., signed to unsigned) by deleting all of the DNSKEY records.
-The default is ``no``.
-If set to ``yes``, and if the DNSKEY RRset at the zone apex is deleted, all RRSIG and NSEC records are removed from the zone as well.
+   This option used to allow a dynamic zone to transition from secure to insecure by deleting all DNSKEY records.

-   If the zone uses NSEC3, it is also necessary to delete the NSEC3PARAM RRset from the zone apex; this causes the removal of all corresponding NSEC3 records.
-(It is expected that this requirement will be eliminated in a future release.)

-   Note that if a zone has been configured with ``auto-dnssec maintain`` and the private keys remain accessible in the key repository, the zone will be automatically signed again the next time :iscman:`named` is started.
+   It has been obsoleted because DNSSEC key operations triggered by dynamic updates are no longer supported.

 .. namedconf:statement:: synth-from-dnssec
    :tags: dnssec